 Local address information allows Google Maps to provide directions to your business.
 This is especially helpful if your business has a physical shop front e.g. a restaurant or supermarket.

 How to get into the local pack

-- Directories – Business directories are a great way to spread your name across the web and gain citations.
+Business directories are a great way to spread your name across the web and gain citations.
 Most directories use nofollow links so they won’t help you build links, but they will help Google to understand where your business is located.
 You should also ensure that your NAP (Name Address Postcode) is consistent across these directories, and your website, to help search engines verify your location.
 If you want to find out more then read my posts on the best UK directories and what you need to think about before adding your site to a directory.

-- More places – Just because your website isn’t in the local pack doesn’t mean you’re not listed.
+Just because your website isn’t in the local pack doesn’t mean you’re not listed.
 Your website could be hiding away under “more places”.

-- Distance from the searcher or location – Google uses the distance of the searcher from the business as a local SEO ranking factor, so unless you plan on moving your business elsewhere, you’re not going to be able to change this one, sorry!
+Distance of searchers from businesses is a local ranking factor, so unless you plan on moving your business elsewhere, you’re not going to be able to change this one, sorry!

 Some places are prominent offline and online, such as the Ashmolean Museum in Oxford.
 Google understands this by using a number of signals to determine prominence such as;